 - ◆ The walls of your home are painted with flat paint.
 Some interior and exterior trim work is painted with latex semi-gloss paint.
 Both paints should give you long service if properly maintained.
 Painted surfaces must be kept clean and free of dirt and mildew, which can deteriorate paint.
-When washing painted surfaces, consult your paint dealer for selection of a proper cleaning compound. - Chesapeake Homes will not touch up any custom painting done by homeowners. - Please use your paint coupon to get your paint touchup kit.
+When washing painted surfaces, consult your paint dealer for selection of a proper cleaning compound. - Chesapeake Homes will not touch up any custom painting done by homeowners. - Please use your paint coupon provided to you at your 12 week warranty service request to receive your paint.